Leoc74/Power_Of_Friendship/README.md

   login.html is the login page of the website search.html is the search results page of the website

+  Navigate to these different pages by using the Nav bar from the Home Page.

 to run page:
 npm run milestone-02